prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The external Query URL the Thanos Ruler will set in the &lsquo;Source&rsquo; field
+<p>TalertQueryUrl defines how Thanos Ruler will set in the &lsquo;Source&rsquo; field
 of all alerts.
 Maps to the &lsquo;&ndash;alert.query-url&rsquo; CLI arg.</p>
 </td>